Xe/site/blog/olin-2-the-future-09-5-2018.markdown

 Some problems that probably are going to come up pretty quickly is that every language under the sun has their own idea of how to arrange memory.
-This may make directly scraping the values out of ram unviable in the future.
+This may make directly scraping the values out of ram inviable in the future.

-If reading values out of memory does become unviable, I suggest the following
+If reading values out of memory does become inviable, I suggest the following
 changes:

 ```c